mmbman/Katagiri/1980-07-23-Diamond-Sutra-Final-Lecture.md

 So even though your motivation is good, [sometimes] the result is not good.
 Have you experienced this?
 The motivation is good: “I want to help.”
 According to the motivation, you want to help somebody, but the result is completely reversed: you hurt somebody.
 And also [sometimes] people don’t accept your help, your motivation, so people really get angry with you.
 So even though the motivation is good as a cause, the result is not good.
 From this point, the basic nature of human life is completely free from the law of causation.
 But on the other hand, you cannot completely ignore the law of causation.
 That’s why reality is very contradictory.

-Asanga says, “The Tathagata’s nirvana is neither the same as conditioned world in causation, *nor different from it*.”
+Asaṅga says, “The Tathagata’s nirvana is neither the same as conditioned world in causation, *nor different from it*.”
 So, the peaceful world is not exactly the same as the dualistic world, but not different from it.
-Asanga says, “Partly because even after entering nirvana” – for instance, even though you enter the peaceful life, even though you can live your life in peace and harmony with people day after day, still you have your own physical body and mind, which are suffering from human life.
+Asaṅga says, “Partly because even after entering nirvana” – for instance, even though you enter the peaceful life, even though you can live your life in peace and harmony with people day after day, still you have your own physical body and mind, which are suffering from human life.

 So even after entering nirvana, “Buddhas appear as Nirmanakaya Buddha.” *Nirmanakaya Buddha* means the human body.
 Buddha was born in this world with a human body; this is Buddha Shakyamuni. [...]
 The Buddha has to teach the Buddha’s teaching constantly.
 In order to teach, he has to have his own human body, human mind.